 Depending on the position, the hiring process can take anywhere from 2 weeks to several months.
 Every candidate that has applied for an available position with the Town will be notified by phone, postcard or letter regarding the status of their application.
 Applicants may call the Human Resources office at 919-753-1030 or e-mail email@example.com to inquire about the status of any position.

 Permits for fences are not required however, there are certain rules for fences that must be followed.
 Please contact the Town of Fuquay-Varina Planning Dept. at 919-552-1429 to inquire about rules on fences.

 The Town approved the conversion of a portion of its existing drive-by (AMR) system to a fixed and real-time reading network, referred to as Advanced Metering Infrastructure (AMI), in July of 2018 following years of consideration, analysis, and planning.
 In the initial phase, a portion of the Town’s meters will be optimized and the billing software will be integrated, so the entire process, from the meter to the bill, will be tested and verified prior to Town-wide installation.
 The Town will utilize existing Itron transmitters and manage the data through Choice Connect AMI Network System, thereby expanding the benefits of its existing metering equipment.
-The initial phase is expected to be completed by March of 2019.
+The initial phase is expected to be completed by October 2021.